Whether you’ve sold your car, given it a SORN, or renewed your insurance early elsewhere, you’ll need to know how to cancel your car insurance policy.

 What’s the cooling off period for car insurance?

-When you buy a new car insurance policy you have a cooling off period.
+The cooling off period for car insurance is 14 days.
 Regardless of which company you choose, by law you have 14 days to change your mind and cancel.

 If you’ve been paying monthly, you should get a part-month refund and the direct debit should be cancelled.

-If you decide you want to cancel your car insurance after the 14 day cooling-off period, you can still get a refund.
+Yes - if you decide you want to cancel your car insurance after the 14 day cooling-off period, you can still get a refund, as long as you've not made a claim.

 Your refund amount depends on when in your contract you've decided to cancel.
 Your insurer is also likely to charge you a cancellation fee.

-Your overall charges for an early exit vary between insurers, so check your policy terms and conditions to know how much you'll have to pay.
+Your overall charges for an early exit vary between insurers, so check your policy terms and conditions to know how much you have to pay.

-Cancelling my car insurance because my car has a SORN
+Should I cancel my car insurance if I give my car a SORN?

-If you’re keeping your car, but won’t be driving it for the foreseeable future, you can register it with a SORN with the DVLA.
-You then need to decide whether to cancel your current insurance policy with immediate effect, or keep it.
+You don't have to cancel your policy.
+If you’re keeping your car, but won’t be driving it for the foreseeable future, you can give it a SORN from the DVLA.
+You then need to decide whether to cancel your current insurance policy.

 Why would you want to keep it?
-Well, in case your car is stolen, or catches fire.
-And if you choose to keep the policy, you’ll also be earning your no-claims bonus.
+Well, your policy could still cover you if your car is stolen, or catches fire.
+And if you choose to keep the policy, you're also be earning your no-claims bonus.

 To SORN your car, you need to fill in the form that's on GOV.UK.

-What to do if your insurer cancels your car insurance
+What do I do if my insurer cancels my car insurance?

 If your insurer decides it doesn’t want to insure people with your risk profile, they should give you good notice.
 You should have time to find a new policy before your current policy expires.

-Your insurance could also be cancelled because of something you’ve done wrong.
+Your insurance could also be cancelled because of something you’ve done.
 For example:

 - Failing to declare penalty points on your licence